jsonMartin/readwise-mirror/README.md

    categories
    ```

-3. Protected fields will retain their values during sync
+3. Protected fields will retain their values during sync **only if they already exist** in the file
+4. Fields listed for protection but not present in the file will be:
+   - Added normally on first sync
+   - Protected in subsequent updates once they exist
-4. Note: If deduplication is enabled, the deduplication field (e.g., `uri`) cannot be protected
+5. Note: If deduplication is enabled, the deduplication field (e.g., `uri`) cannot be protected

 #### Example